HIV/AIDS Medical Monitoring Project (MMP)

 No, you do not have to participate and you can change your mind about participating at any time.

-People who participate will receive a token of appreciation for their participation.
+People who participate will receive a token of appreciation for their participation and referrals for HIV care and support services when appropriate.

 Is the information collected kept confidential?